 While the pickled carrots and cabbage are delicious, I can’t seem to help myself but to devour the pickled beets first!

-Since eating out, I set to work transforming this Refrigerator Dill Pickles recipe into one that would work with beets instead.
+It was a cinch to transform this Refrigerator Dill Pickles recipe into one that would work with beets instead.

-The cherry on top… It is ready to enjoy the next day!
+The cherry on top… it is ready to enjoy the next day!
+(That’s right, not days or weeks later!)

 Beets, vinegar, water, salt, sugar, and seasonings are the ingredients for pickled beets.